 3. Not just the tigers: Other than the tiger, prominent fauna in the park include Leopards, Striped Hyenas, Sambar deer, Chital, Nilgai, Sloth bears, Blackbucks, Indian Wild Boar, Chinkara, Indian False Vampires, Indian Flying Foxes, Indian Foxes, Marsh Crocodiles, etc.

 4. A photographer’s Paradise: Ranthambore National Park is a photographer’s and wildlife enthusiast’s dream come true.
-The sightings are frequent and since the animals are almost accustomed to human presence, they don’t hideaway.
+The sightings are frequent and since the animals are almost accustomed to human presence, they don’t hide away.
 In fact, if you are lucky, I bet some of them would love to give you that perfect pose.
-A lot of people on a safari have also witnessed a chase and kill by a tiger!!!
+A lot of people on a safari have also witnessed a chase and killed by a tiger!!!

-The cheapest way to reach Ranthambore is via Trains.
+The cheapest way to reach Ranthambore is via Train.
 The closest railway station near Ranthambore National Park is Sawai Madhopur.